Key Takeaways

 Javelina

 Texas-themed bar with a great back patio.
-Margaritas are solid.
-Live music some nights.
+Margaritas are solid, live music some nights.
+Good for that distinctly Austin vibe when someone says "I want to feel like I'm in Texas."

 Geraldine's